csilver2/CarND-LaneLines-P1/writeup_template.md

 ---

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...

-#introduccion.
-##My pipeline has seven steps to folow before we can make lines in a video.
+## My pipeline has seven steps to folow before we can make lines in a video.

 ### 1. grayscale, gaussian_blur